Emichi25/python-challenge/README.md

 # python-challenge
 Module 3 Python Challenge

 My PyBank was having issues when I seperated it into folders.
 Otherwise it was running fine.
+Edit: figured out two spaces I made in the csv document are what caused my errors.

 Please see commnets in the scripts and screenshots in the folders.